 Drag your downloaded .iso file onto the designated area and press the Continue button.

-As you can see I had installed android earlier, it now comes with the .iso file you dragged onto it selected and it detected it as “FreeBSD 10 or earlier”.
-That guest OS isn’t exactly correct, but it doesn’t matter for getting this to work.
+As you can see I had installed android earlier.
+The “New VM” wizard comes with the .iso file you dragged onto it selected and it detected it as “FreeBSD 10 or earlier”.
+That guest OS type isn’t exactly correct, but it doesn’t matter for getting this to work.
 Select “Continue”.

 Here we click on “Customize Settings” and not “Finish” as the defaults need to be tweaked for the VM to run better.
 When you click “Customize Settings you first get an opportunity to rename your VM to something better.